Smeck Park

 76+ acres in Liberty Township in the northern part of the county.

 The site was first acquired in 1999 by donation (48+ acres) from Harold Smeck.
-An additional 28 acres was purchased from the Smeck family in 2023.
+An additional 28 acres were purchased from the Smeck family in 2023.

-Some of the activities you can enjoy at this park are viewing the Windmill and Fetter-Hood Barn, birding and nature watching, photography, hiking or walking, dog walking, playing in the mown grassy areas, picnicking.
+Some of the activities you can enjoy at this park are viewing the Stover windmill, Cruit House, and Fetter-Hood Barn, bird watching and nature observation, photography, hiking or walking, dog walking, playing in the mown grassy areas, picnicking.

-There are deep ravines and meadows, mature mixed hardwood trees, a Civilian Conservation Corps pine plantation, and fields that are partially divided by Little Walnut Creek and the Ohio & Erie Canal.
+There are deep ravines, open meadows, woodlands with mature, mixed hardwood trees, a Civilian Conservation Corps pine plantation, and crop fields that are tended by Fairfield County Antique Tractor Club.
+A portion of the property is bordered by Walnut Creek.

-The park provides a prime example of the power of the last great glacier, the Wisconsinan, that began its retreat some 14,000 years ago.
+The park’s topography shows the effects of Ohio’s last great glacier, the Wisconsinan, that began its retreat some 14,000 years ago.
 The glacier flattened hills and filled in valleys.
-As it melted, it would have produced unimaginable torrents of water rushing from its face and cutting deep into the landscape leaving behind the ravines.
+As it melted, it produced torrents of water rushing from its face that cut into the landscape leaving behind the ravines present today.
+Another reminder of the park’s ice-covered past is the large, granite boulder located along Goldenrod Trail.
+Considered a glacial erratic, it was transported thousands of miles from its original source by the glacier and left behind when the ice melted.

 Park Features